gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### More resilient Daemon

 In previous Gradle versions, if the Daemon client process improperly disconnected from the Daemon while a build was running, the Daemon process would exit and a subsequent build would have to start a new Daemon.
 In Gradle 3.1, the Daemon will now remain running and attempt to cancel the build instead.
 This allows subsequent builds to reuse the Daemon and reap the performance benefits of a warm Daemon.
+This behavior will be further improved in Gradle 3.2.

 ## Promoted features